-The body doesn’t make omega-3s, so we must get these essential nutrients from our diet, through food and/or supplementation.
+The body doesn’t make omega-3s, so we must get these essential nutrients through food and/or supplementation.
 Scientists still don’t know the exact mechanism that makes omega-3s and other essential fatty acids improve brain functions.
 However, omega-3s are concentrated in the brain and essential for overall brain function, especially memory and cognition.

 Before starting a fish oil regimen, speak with your physician, who has a holistic view of your or you or your child’s medical history, other diagnoses, and other prescriptions.
 If you have questions, ask your doctor or pharmacist before you begin the supplement.